zaknesler/cart-api/README.md

 ### Testing

-Run the phpunit binary to run the tests
+Use the phpunit binary to run the tests

 ```bash
 ./vendor/bin/phpunit